Test-Science/test-science-document-library/content/post/2019-handbook-on-statistical-design-analysis-techniques-for-modeling-simulation-validation/index.md

 This handbook focuses on methods for data-driven validation to supplement the vast existing literature for Verification, Validation, and Accreditation (VV&A) and the emerging references on uncertainty quantification (UQ).
 The goal of this handbook is to aid the test and evaluation (T&E) community in developing test strategies that support model validation (both external validation and parametric analysis) and statistical UQ.

 #### Suggested Citation
 > Wojton, Heather, Kelly M Avery, Laura J Freeman, Samuel H Parry, Gregory S Whittier, Thomas H Johnson, and Andrew C Flack.
-“Handbook on Statistical Design & Analysis Techniques for Modeling & Simulation Validation.”
-Institute for Defense Analyses IDA Document NS D-10455 (February 2019).
+Handbook on Statistical Design & Analysis Techniques for Modeling & Simulation Validation.
+IDA Document NS D-10455.
+Alexandria, VA: Institute for Defense Analyses, 2019.

 #### Slides {{< pdfReader "slides.pdf" >}}